dhermes/tailscale-wsl2/WINDOWS_FIREWALL.md

 Select the remaining TCP rule, click the "Properties" option and then open the "Scope" properties section.
-Here, in addition to the local IPs, we can also enable "remote" traffic in from the `/24` subnet for the virtual WSL2 network interface (e.g. `172.27.64.0/24`):
+Here, in addition to the local IPs, we can restrict "remote" traffic to the `/24` subnet for the virtual WSL2 network interface (e.g. `172.27.64.0/24`):

 ![Windows Defender remote IPs][5]